SANDAG/QA/2022/Estimates_Automation/docs/functions.md

 **Args:**

- - <b>`dfs`</b> (pd.DataFrame or dict of pd.DataFRame):  The table(s) to save.
+ - <b>`dfs`</b> (pd.DataFrame or dict of pd.DataFrame):  The table(s) to save.
 If one df is input,  then it will be saved as a csv file.
 If a dict of table(s) is input, then it will  be saved as an xlsx file, with each key of the dict being a sheet name, and the value  of the dict being the sheet.
 Note that since Python 3.6, dictionaries maintain insertion  order
  - <b>`base_folder`</b> (pathlib.Path):  The folder to save data into.
 See the function description for  acceptable values
  - <b>`vintage`</b> (str):  The vintage of the data.
  - <b>`geo`</b> (str):  The geography level of the data.